Septemberfest to bring derby fun to the streets of Helena

 Food trucks include Bad Betty’s BBQ, Missionary Food Truck, Mountain Berry Bowls, and Pink Patties.

 Sponsors are still being sought.
-Proof Marketing has helped with branding the event, Hahn said.
+Proof Marketing has helped with branding and marketing the event, Hahn said.